21 Most Popular Dried Flowers To Store

-- However, if a dried flower arrangement costs $100 and lasts for two years (an understatement), you would only be paying 14 cents per day.
+- However, if a dried flower arrangement costs $100 and lasts two years (an understatement), you would only pay 14 cents per day.

 The durability of dried flowers lays the groundwork for an ongoing creative project that can be adapted to any season.